 Director of Accreditation

 Melissa Alton joined FCIS as Director of Accreditation in 2014.
 Melissa began her teaching career as a Teaching Assistant at UNC-Charlotte, where she also worked in the Writing Resource Center and later served as an instructor and the President of the Adjunct Faculty Association.
 While living in Charlotte, she was also employed as an Educational Consultant with Manus Academy and as a summer instructor at Charlotte Country Day School.
 Melissa moved to Brevard County, Florida in 1999.
 In that year, she began working at Florida Air Academy as a teacher and as Tutoring Director.
 During her tenure at Florida Air, Melissa served as English Department Chair, Senior Class Advisor and Assistant Principal.
 She became the academy¹s Principal in February 2012.
 An English instructor by trade, Melissa has taught literature and language arts to students in grades 6-12 and at the college level.
 She holds a BA from the University of North Carolina at Chapel Hill, an MA from UNC-Charlotte, and an M.Ed. from the University of Florida.
 Melissa’s experience with accreditation includes intensive coursework on school improvement through the University of Nebraska, service on multiple school visiting teams, and leadership in her previous school’s accreditation efforts.
+She currently serves as chair of the ICAISA Directors of Accreditation group.
 As Director of Accreditation, Melissa serves as a resource for member schools as they engage in the challenging work of self-examination and school improvement.

 Director of Professional Development